 Equipment Value

-If you carry high-value business equipment, you may need higher personal effects limits or a separate portable equipment policy.
-Standard per-item limits of NZ$500-750 may not cover an expensive laptop or specialised equipment.
+If you carry high-value business equipment such as an expensive laptop or specialised hardware, you may need higher personal effects limits or a separate portable equipment policy.
+Standard per-item limits of A$500 to A$750 may not cover the full replacement cost of premium business devices.

 💊